unsw-cse-capstone-project/comp9900-w17a-please-get-degrees-backend/README.md

 ### Prerequisites
 [comment]: <> (TODO: expand on this as we go)
 All pre-requisites are listed in [requirements.txt](requirements.txt).
-They have also been packaged in the distribution if that is teh prefered method for building.
+They have also been packaged in the distribution if that is teh preferred method for building.

 ### Dev Setup